cbadabili/Real_Estate_App/docs/beedab-production-test-strategy.md

 ### 1. Critical User Journeys (Playwright E2E)

 Run Playwright specs on every pull request and nightly against a seeded PostgreSQL database.
 Execute on Chromium, Firefox, and WebKit at the following breakpoints: mobile (390px), tablet (768px), and desktop (1440px).
-Enforce ≤ 2s time-to-interactive (TTI) on 4G throttling for the search results grid and property detail pages via Playwright performance traces and Lighthouse budgets.
+Enforce ≤ 200ms interaction-to-next-paint (INP) and ≤ 2.5s largest-contentful-paint on 4G throttling for the search results grid and property detail pages via Playwright performance traces and Lighthouse budgets.

 #### Anonymous discovery
 - Load marketing/home page.